JoseRoca/AfxNova/docs/Windows GUI /Windows Procedures.md

 Retrieves the path of the default browser.

 ```
-FUNCTION AfxGetDefaultBrowserPath () AS CWSTR
+FUNCTION AfxGetDefaultBrowserPath () AS DWSTRING
 ```

 #### Return value